mesonbuild/meson/docs/markdown/Reference-manual.md

 directory, build directory and subdirectory the target was defined in, respectively.

-This function has one keyword argument.
+This function supports the following keyword arguments:

  - `check` takes a boolean.
 If `true`, the exit status code of the command will be checked, and the configuration will fail if it is non-zero.
 The default is `false`.
    Since 0.47.0
+ - `env` an [environment object](#environment-object) to use a custom environment Since 0.50.0

 See also [External commands](External-commands.md).